durrlov/mask2former_task/README.md

 **Date:** October 27, 2025

 ---
+For Time Constraints, in GitHub only the jupyter notebooks are uploaded.
+You are requested to see the full project at this [🔗Google Drive Link](https://drive.google.com/drive/folders/1SvJXF7A3lMSy1PDGYzW7y6lzQOCihi-r).
+---
 ## 1. Executive Summary
 This project encompasses a rigorous attempt to fine-tune Mask2Former model for a custom instance segmentation task: identifying fallen trees from high-resolution aerial images.
 The project's main target was to establish a complete, end-to-end pipeline, from raw data processing to model training with Mask2Former, within a constrained computational environment.